michaelfaulk/lintlifter/src/content/homepage/-index.md

   - title: "100% Satisfaction Guarantee"
     image: "/images/dirty-dryer-vent.jpg"
     content: "LintLifter is committed to 100% customer satisfaction with our service.
 If for any reason you are not satisfied with the work we perform, simply let our technician know.
-Every LintLifter technician is dedicated to maintain the highest standard of customer service, and in the unlikely event a customer is not satisfied, our technician is empowered to correct the condition immediately."
+Every LintLifter technician is dedicated to maintaining the highest standard of customer service, and in the unlikely event a customer is not satisfied, our technician is empowered to correct the situation immediately."
     bulletpoints:
       - "Fully Licensed & Insured – Trusted experts since 2003"
     phone: